phongduong/my-portfolio/data/posts/schedule-netlify-sites-deployment-with-github-actions.md

 In the **Actions** page of your repo, you set up a new workflow.

-Name your file name and workflow name
+Name your file and workflow

 Configure `schedule` event and when the workflow run.
 In `schedule` event, you specify the `cron` syntax.
 The workflow will run your `cron `syntax at UTC times